snrnats/doc-centre/docfx_project/pro/reports/by-carrier.md

 ### More Options

-The data table has the following options available from its **More Options** menu:
+The following options are available from the **More Options** menu:

 * [Open Comments](/reports/filters-options.html#open-comments)
 * [Export Data](/reports/filters-options.html#export-data)